csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - Each attribute (length and width) is stored in an instance variable
     - Instance variables are declared similarly to "regular" variables, but with one additional feature: the **access modifier**
     - Syntax: `[access modifier] [type] [variable name]`
-    - The access modifier can be either `public` or `private`
+    - The access modifier can have several values, the most common of which are `public` and `private`.
+(There are other access modifiers, such as `protected` and `internal`, but in this class we will only be using `public` and `private`).
     - An access modifier of `private` is what enforces encapsulation: when you use this access modifier, it means the instance variable cannot be accessed by any code outside the `Rectangle` class
     - The C# compiler will give you an error if you write code that attempts to use a `private` instance variable anywhere other than a method of that variable's class
-- SetLength method - our first accessor method
+- SetLength method, an example of a "setter" method
     - This method will allow code outside the `Rectangle` class to modify a `Rectangle` object's "length" attribute
     - Note that the header of this method has an access modifier, just like the instance variable
     - In this case the access modifier is `public` because we *want* to allow other code to call the `SetLength` method